This article was originally published in 2017. It has now been updated in 2025.

 And this all comes back to the one change I’ve made immediately – switching from random skin and body care products to only using safer skincare and beauty items.

-Little-by-little, I am swapping out all my old makeup and skincare stuff and swapping in for Beautycounter.
+Little-by-little, I am swapping out all my old makeup and skincare stuff and swapping in safer alternatives, with Herbal Face Food as my primary skincare line.

-(Caveat – if you have Perioral Dermatitis, and are still using toothpaste and products containing this, change immediately.)
+Caveat: If you have Perioral Dermatitis, and are still using toothpaste and products containing these disruptors, change immediately.

-(MyChelle Pumpkin Renew Cream – doesn’t do well in the Skin Deep Database, but I found it at Expo West this past year and assumed it must be good.)
+- Moisturizer: Switched to The Cream from Herbal Face Food (previously used MyChelle Pumpkin Renew Cream – doesn’t do well in the Skin Deep Database, but I found it at Expo West and assumed it must be good)

 Today, make the decision to make one change for better skin health and one change for reducing the endocrine disruptors load in your life.